NamanKeshari/learning-html/README.md

 # Learning HTML 💻

+This is very concise learning guide for HTML, I know HTML in general but this is a comparitively deep dive into HTML.
+Please join me in this journey.

 ## Meta tags used inside head

 - `<meta name="keywords" content="Learning, HTML" />`, here we can put keywords inside here for SEO optimization, but we don't use it for that purpose these days.